Misfits-Rebels-Outcasts/OpenPhotoEffects/README.md

 **Compiling the Project**

-To compile the project, after downloading the zip file in Windows, you may want to set the Solution Platform to x86 or x64.
+To compile the project in Visual Studio, after downloading the zip file to Windows, you may want to set the Solution Platform to x86 or x64.

 <kbd><img src="https://github.com/TechnoRiver/OpenPhotoEffects/blob/master/images/SolutionPlatform.png"></kbd>